 Don’t forget to implement social sharing buttons at the bottom of your blog posts.
 With a little coding, you can make it very easy for readers to share your articles via their own social channels.
 Again, the convenience factor plays a role in social sharing.
 Make it as simple as possible for the people who gobble up your content to broadcast it on your behalf!

 Attaching a Click-to-Tweet link to a wow-worthy stat or quote from your blog post enables readers to quickly tweet it out to their followers with a link back to your site.
 What’s even better is that readers can opt to use a default customized post you’ve already set up for them.

 13. Guest bloggers

 If you enjoy reading blog posts by a particular influencer or author, don’t be shy!
 Let them know you enjoy their writing, leave comments, and share the material with others.
 Perhaps somewhere down the line, you can approach this blogger with an idea for a guest blog post that will resonate with his or her audience.
 This could even lead to a guest blogging partnership that consistently drives more eyes to your wonderful work!
 After all, blogging is about engaging and participating in a community.

 Further leverage your downloadable resources by strategically including links to blog posts that expand on a keyword or topic in the document.

 Last but not least, these websites (similar to ad networks offering pay-per-click campaigns) specifically focus on promoting content such as blog posts and news articles.
 You can submit your blog for approval to sites such as Outbrain or Zemanta and have your posts syndicated across a network of thousands of publishers, potentially generating lots of new qualified traffic to your website.

 Looking for more tips and ideas for pumping up your small business blog?
-Then you’ll definitely want to check out our free eBook – Business Blogging 101.
+Feel free to reach out!
 As always, please let us know if you have questions.
-Our PMG Team is happy to help!
+Our PMG Team is happy to help.